TERMS & CONDITIONS

 4.10 In the instance of 'Buy One Get One Free' offer, the Buyer will only be refunded by the Seller for any unopened products returned.
-If the Buyer has returned 1 product from an order for 2 units of a product, a refund for half of the total amount paid will be processed by the Seller upon receiving the Goods in the Sellers warehouse.
+When carrying out a refund each bottle has an equal refundable amount.
+If the Buyer has returned 1 product from an order for 4 units of a product, a refund for 1/4 of the total amount paid will be processed by the Seller upon receiving the Goods in the Sellers warehouse.

 4.11 Any refunds due to the Buyer will be made available as soon as possible by the Seller, or within 14 days from the day on which the Seller receives the Goods back in to the warehouse from the Buyer.
 For information about how to return Goods to us, please refer to the Order Confirmation Email (see Clause 4.6).

 5. Price of the Goods

 5.1 The price of the Goods (which includes VAT, in line with the present-day VAT rates at the time of the order) shall be the Seller’s quoted price or, where no price has been quoted (or a quoted price is no longer valid), the price listed in the Seller’s published price list current at the date of acceptance of the order.
 Where the Goods are supplied for export from the United Kingdom, the Seller’s published export price list relating to the country of destination shall apply.